Federal Aviation Administration (FAA), DOT.

 This notice announces the bi-annual meeting of the Federal Aviation Administration (FAA) Aeronautical Charting Forum (ACF) to discuss informational content and design of aeronautical charts and related products, as well as instrument flight procedures development policy and design criteria.

-The meeting will be hosted by MITRE at 7517 Colshire Drive, Conference Center, McLean, VA 22102.
+The meeting will be hosted by Pragmatics, Inc. Company at 1761 Business Center Drive, Reston, VA 20190.

 Start Further Info